gramaro.io

 Usage Examples Future Perfect Continuous

-• By new year he will have been playing football for four years. -
+• By next week I will have been working here for five years. -

-• I'll be exhausted because I'll have been exercising for two hours by noon. -
+• I'll not have been travelling for five years by July. -

 • She'll have been studying Spanish for three years when she graduates. -